-New and amendment standard
+New and amended standards

-The Company applied Ind AS 115 for the first time.
-The nature and effect of the changes as a result of adoption of these new accounting standards are described below.
+The Company applied Ind AS 116 Leases for the first time.
+The nature and effect of the changes as a result of adoption of this new accounting standard is described below.

-Several other amendments and interpretations apply for the first time in March 2019, but do not have an impact on the financial statements of the Company.
-The Company has not early adopted any standards or amendments that have been issued but are not yet effective.
+Several other amendments apply for the first time for the year ending March 31, 2019, but do not have an impact on the financial statements of the Company.
+The Company has not early adopted any standards, amendments that have been issued but are not yet effective/ notified.